-2. In a large bowl, combine flour, butter, sugar, and salt.
-Cut in butter until it resembles coarse crumbs.
+2. Combine flour, butter, sugar, and salt in a large bowl.
+Cut in the butter until it resembles coarse crumbs.

-3. Gradually add water, 1 tablespoon at a time, until the dough is just moist enough to hold together.
+3. Gradually add water, one tablespoon at a time, until the dough is just moist enough to hold together.

-4. On a lightly floured surface, roll dough to a 1/8-in.-thick (0.3cm) circle.
-Trim even with the edge of the pan.
+4. On a lightly floured surface, roll the dough to a 1/8-inch.-thick (0.3 cm) circle.
+Trim even with the edge of the tart pan.

 5. Line the pan with dough.
 Trim the dough even with the edge of the pan.

-6. Prick dough several times with a fork.
+6. Prick the pie dough several times with a fork.
 Bake for 8 minutes.
 Cool on a wire rack.

 7. Serve with your favorite toppings and enjoy with your family and friends.

-There are many delicious toppings that can be added to the pie, depending on your preference.
+Many delicious toppings can be added to the pie’s top crust, depending on your preference.
 Some popular toppings include whipped cream, ice cream, fruit, and nuts.